jbenddev/bendybot/README.md

 # bendybot

-Discord bot for the boyz.
+# Discord Bot
+This is it!